olivierkayyong/Implement-a-scoring-model/README.md

 <img src="dashboard.png">

 ### API
-The api.py and api_processing file contained in the "dossier_code" folder relate to the codes used to deploy the model in the form of an API which is also hosted on the Heroku cloud server and accessible at this address:
+The api.py and api_processing file relate to the codes used to deploy the model in the form of an API which is also hosted on the Heroku cloud server and accessible at this address:

 https://kay10api.herokuapp.com/docs
 The files that allowed to generate it are available at: https://github.com/olivierkayyong/Api